r3da/stratux-webHud/README.md

 The next steps I want to do with this are to

-(1) add a configuration page where the user can enter their aircraft's V-speeds.
-The V-speeds this will allow the app to add the appropriate color bands on the speed tape on the left.
+(1) Add a configuration page where the user can enter their aircraft's V-speeds.
+Those V-speeds will be used to programmatically add the appropriate color bands on the speed tape on the left.
 For now it will require editing the speed_tape.svg file in the img folder, where it can be easily edited to conform to your desired specs, and then exported (I used Inkscape) as speed_tape.png

-(2) add to configuration the ability to set the criteria for displaying a traffic alert flag, e.g., "If another aircraft comes within X miles of me and plus or minus X feet from my altitude, display a red alert box with the aircraft's exact information, including distance, altitude, speed, and relative bearing from me."
+(2) Add to configuration the ability to set the criteria for displaying a traffic alert flag, e.g., "If another aircraft comes within X miles of me and plus or minus X feet from my altitude, display a red alert box with the aircraft's detailed information, including the AC identifier, distance, altitude, speed, and relative bearing from me."

 A HUGE THANKS to Sébastien Matton (seb_matton@hotmail.com) for his wonderful jQuery flight indicators examples.
 Sébastien's work can be found at https://github.com/sebmatton/jQuery-Flight-Indicators